Texturia/TexturiaWeb/Readme.md

 Product Name: Texturia

-Texturia allows for hyper realistic  textures to be applied to the virtual world (ei: virtual reality, video games, etc).
-Our technology captures real life textures, colours and designs, electronically reproduces them and allows you to apply them virtually (as skins, objects,scenery, etc.)
+Texturia allows for hyper realistic  textures to be applied to the virtual world in Virtual Reality.
+Our technology captures real life textures, colours and designs, electronically reproduces them and allows you to apply them virtually (as skins, objects,scenery, etc.).